|

 Cleaning Supplies

-There are really only a few cleaning items you need for this camera since it’s a fixed lens.
-To clean the lens I always use Microfiber cleaning cloths.
+There are only a few cleaning items you need for this camera since it’s a fixed lens.
+To clean the lens, I always use Microfiber cleaning cloths.
 I don’t use lens pens or any cleaning solution.
-They always seem to leave a strange residue and you don’t want to ruin the coatings on your lens.
-I go through Microfiber cleaning cloths like their socks.
-Buying them in bulk is the way to go and this pack is actually really nice.
+They always seem to leave a strange residue, and you don’t want to ruin the coatings on your lens.
+I go through Microfiber cleaning cloths like socks.
+Buying them in bulk is the way to go, and this pack is nice.

-I always keep a Rocket Air around to blast out any dust from those small hard to reach edges.
+I always keep a Rocket Air around to blast out any dust from those small hard-to-reach edges.
 Q-tips can be nice.
-I’m sure you have some in your bathroom so I’m not going to list Q-Tips on a camera accessory page.
+I’m sure you have some in your bathroom, so I’m not going to list Q-Tips on an X100F camera accessory page.

 Rocket Air Small